adessoSE/wicked-charts/README.md

 ======================
 Wicked Charts is a Java wrapper of the [Chart.js](www.chartjs.org) and [Highcharts](www.highcharts.com) JavaScript libraries.
 The Chart.js and Highcharts libraries provide eye-pleasing charts using HTML5 (see [Highcharts demo](http://www.highcharts.com/demo) and [Chart.js Samples](http://www.chartjs.org/samples/latest/)).
-With Wicked Charts, you can configure a chart in Java and display it in any web application based on Apache Wicket* or JSF.
+With Wicked Charts, you can configure a chart in Java and display it in any web application based on Apache Wicket or JSF.
 Or you can use the Chart.js or Highcharts Java wrappers to integrate it in web applications built with other java web frameworks.

-*Support for Chart.js is only available in Apache Wicket 7.x

-**Please note that while Wicked Charts is licensed under Apache 2.0 License, Highcharts itself is only free for non-commercial use.
-Chart.js, however, is licensed under the MIT license and is free to use.**
+*Please note that while Wicked Charts is licensed under Apache 2.0 License, Highcharts itself is only free for non-commercial use.
+Chart.js, however, is licensed under the MIT license and is free to use.*
 See here: [Highcharts shop](http://shop.highsoft.com/highcharts.html) And here: [Chart.js license](http://www.chartjs.org/docs/latest/notes/license.html)